5th Annual #HeforShe Gender Equity Essay Contest

-The St. Jerome’s University HeforShe Committee is proud to announce the fourth annual SJU #HeforShe Gender Equity Essay Contest.
-This essay contest gives students an opportunity to share their vision as to how we can meet the goals of the #HeforShe movement.
-Students currently registered at St. Jerome’s University (SJU) or University of Waterloo undergraduate students enrolled in an SJU course in any year or discipline are welcome to submit essays relevant to that topic for a chance to win a First Place prize of $500 or the $250 Runner-up prize.
+The St. Jerome’s University HeForShe Committee is proud to announce the fifth annual SJU #HeforShe Gender Equity Essay Contest.
+This essay contest gives students an opportunity to share their voice and vision as to how we can meet the goals of the #HeforShe movement to promote gender equity.
+Students currently registered at St. Jerome’s University (SJU) or University of Waterloo undergraduate students who have written their entry for a SJU course in any year or discipline, are welcome to submit essays relevant to that topic for a chance to win a First Place prize of $500 or the $250 Runner-up prize.

 - Gender and popular culture